 10. All the DJ does is stand there and press play:

 This could not be further from the truth.
 Pressing play is just a small part of the job that a professional disc jockey does when it comes to playing music.
 A professional DJ can read the crowd and adapt on the fly to changes in the mood of the dance floor.
 Whether your guests would like more slow songs or more music of a certain genre, your DJ can make these changes seamlessly.
-Now picture what it would be like if the guests wanted a change of music with only an MP3 player.
+Now picture what it would be like if the guests wanted a change of music on an Apple, Spotify or other playlist option.
 Who would do it, and would such a person be able to change the music quickly enough to sustain the mood?
 Better to have a DJ, wouldn’t you agree?

-9. Our friends and family have given us a list of the music they like All we have to do is put the MP3 player on shuffle, and everyone will be happy:
+9. Our friends and family have given us a list of the music they like All we have to do is put the Apple, Spotify or other playlist option on shuffle, and everyone will be happy:

 Actually, music is a moment in time.
 What your friends and family request prior to your wedding day may be good listening songs, can you dance to them?
 With the wide selection of music a DJ carries, you can be assured that your DJ will be able to play your guests’ requests, but more importantly, play them at the right time so that the selections flow with the other music being played.

-8. Our MP3 player sounds great plugged into our home stereo system.
+8. Our Apple, Spotify or other playlist option sounds great on our home stereo system.
 Let’s use them as our sound system:

 Home stereo systems are not built to play music at a high level for an extended period of time.
 Just as the chef at your reception would not use the kind of oven in your kitchen, you need to have the right tools for the job.
 Do you really want to worry about forgetting to pack the power cord, or would you rather focus on getting ready for your ceremony?
 A professional DJ will ensure his or her equipment is set up and in place well before your contracted start time, using tools that are meant to handle the job.
 So when you arrive a the reception hall, you can take a deep breath and walk through the doors instead of sending someone home to pick up something left behind.
 Also, a DJ supplies more equipment than just a sound system.
 A DJ will provide a microphone for speeches, and in most cases, some sort of lighting effect.